Ohio Catastrophic Pressure Cooker Injuries Linked to Defective Products

 - The manufacturer was negligent in designing, manufacturing and testing the pressure cooker devices

-- The appliance failed to prevent spills and explosion of contents
+- The appliance failed to prevent spills and explode

 - The manufacturer failed to provide adequate warnings and instructions